cb372/cats-retry/modules/docs/src/main/tut/docs/policies.md

 ## Composing policies

-Retry policies form a bounded semilattice (also known as commutative semilattice).

-The empty element is a simple policy that retries with no delay and never gives up.
+`cats-retry` offers several ways of composing policies together.

-The `combine` operation has the following semantics:
+First up is the `join` operation, it has the following semantics:

 * If either of the policies wants to give up, the combined policy gives up.
 * If both policies want to delay and retry, the *longer* of the two delays is